January 1st, 1895:

 April 5th, 1895: The Church of the Holy Cross may very properly be called the pioneer church of San Francisco.
 It was built in 1852 on the site now occupied by the Palace Hotel.
 At that time, it was called St. John's Church.
 A few years later it was moved to Eddy Street, near Octavia, and in 1891 to its present location near Devisadero Street.

 April 6th, 1895: Tragedy at the Palace.
 Carlos Enrico Reta Kills His Wife and Then Commits Suicide.
 DIED IN EACH OTHER'S ARMS.
 The Girl's Mother Had Opposed Their Union— He Was a Soldier.
 "Don't separate us, we wish to be buried together."
 With these words Carlos Enrico Reta and Miss Sophie Wolf, or Mrs. Reta, took leave of the world.
 They entered the Palace Hotel at 1:30 o'clock yesterday morning and were shown to a room.
 Reta seemed nervous and ill at ease as he wrote in the register "Mr. and Mrs. Reta, S. P." Mrs. Reta was perfectly self-possessed and watched the young man write the entry with a calm and critical eye.
 Yesterday afternoon both were found dead in bed with a bullet hole through their hearts.
-The instrument of death was almost a toy and the shots being fired under the bedclothes the report was not beard even in the next room.
+The instrument of death was almost a toy and the shots being fired under the bedclothes the report was not heard even in the next room.
 The couple died in each other's arms, Reta must have shot the woman and watched her last few death struggles.
 Then he put his arm around her neck, drew her closely toward him and fired the shot that sent "his own soul shuddering into eternity."
 The Coroner's

 deputies had to unclasp the stiffened arms before the couple could be placed in separate coffins.
 On the table was a bottle of benedictine, three parts full, and a small vial almost empty.
 Both the liquor and the contents of the vial will be analyzed to ascertain whether they contained any drug or poison.
 The vial looked as though it might have contained cocaine.
 Where the young couple spent the night prior to their arrival at the Palace Hotel will probably never be known.
 It was probably in some restaurant, however, as they brought the bottle of benedictine with them to the hotel.
 Carlos Enrico Reta was a second lieutenant in a cavalry regiment of the Mexican army.
 His uncle, who is a wealthy resident of the city of Mexico, looked after the young man, and his parents, who live in Italy and are also said to be well off, kept him supplied with money.
 He lived at 607 Post Street, and he and Miss Wolf met in secret.
 The young lady was the daughter of Dr. Wolf, who formerly sold surgical instruments at 507 Kearny Street.
 A year ago he returned to Germany and since that time his wife has lived at 1305 Leavenworth Street.
 The mother was very strangely opposed to young Reta, and it "was only by stealth that the lovers were able to meet."
 It is said that they were married only a few hours before they went to their death, but if they were there was no evidence come to light so far.
 The first intimation that Mrs. Wolff received of her daughter's death was conveyed in a note.
 The young woman simply stated that her husband and herself were going to commit suicide in the Palace Hotel.
 When seen last night the heartbroken mother positively refused to talk about the tragedy.
 The body of the unfortunate young woman had just been brought home from the Morgue and was being prepared for burial.
 No one so far claimed the remains of Reta, so the last wish of the lovers is not likely to be carried out.
 People who live in the neighborhood of 1305 Leavenworth Street have a good word to say about Miss Wolf.
 She was a first class musician and a trained singer.
 Very few people called on her, and she was never seen in the company of young Reta.
 From others it was learned that the young people had tried to get married a year ago, but were prevented by the mother.
 Ever since they have urged her to relent, but she would not, so at last they gave way to despair and took refuge in oblivion.
 "The couple appeared to me like a bride and groom," said the clerk at the Palace Hotel last night.
 "They came in, and Reta told me they had only been married a few hours previously, and wanted a room.
 I assigned them to one, and he paid for it.
 "He was nervous and she looked worn and haggard, but was perfectly self-possessed.
 She looked over her husband's shoulder as he wrote, and a half-sad smile spread over her face.
 They went to their room and nothing more was heard of them until the housemaid found them there dead in each other's arms.
 It was the position they were in that gave rise to the rumor that they had poisoned themselves."
 Miss Wolf or Mrs. Reta was a handsome brunette about 22 years of age.
 She was tall and slender.
 Reta was a fine-looking young fellow, with a typical Italian face.
 He carried himself like a soldier, and must have known something about anatomy, for the bullets in each instance pierced the center of the heart.
 He was about 25 years of age, and was well known in the Italian colony here.
 His uncle in Mexico has been informed of his death.
 An inquest will be held tonight.